Body Painting FAQs

 Q. What kind of paint is used, is it safe?

-A. Rose uses only the highest quality professional grade body paint that's safe for skin and non-toxic.
+A. Rose uses only the highest quality professional grade body paint that is safe for the skin and is non-toxic.

 Q. What should I bring to paint day?